punz321/Movie-Recommender/README.md

 ### New Features List - (To be added)
 - ✅Add movie overview/description from TMDB along with the poster
 - ✅Show IMDb rating under each recommendation
-- Nice hover effects for web users (currently working)
+- Nice hover effects for web users (in progress)